lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the receiver MUST perform the integrity check
-- if integrity checking fails, the receiver MUST drop the reassembled SCHC Packet and it MUST release all resources associated with this Rule ID and optional DTag values.
+- if integrity checking fails, the receiver MUST drop the reassembled SCHC Packet and it MUST release all resources associated with this Rule ID and DTag value pair.
 - the reassembly operation concludes.

-On expiration of the Inactivity Timer, the receiver MUST drop the SCHC Packet being reassembled and it MUST release all resources associated with this Rule ID and optional DTag values.
+On expiration of the Inactivity Timer, the receiver MUST drop the SCHC Packet being reassembled and it MUST release all resources associated with this Rule ID and DTag value pair.

-On receiving a SCHC Sender-Abort, the receiver MAY release all resources associated with this Rule ID and optional DTag values.
+On receiving a SCHC Sender-Abort, the receiver MAY release all resources associated with this Rule ID and DTag value pair.

-The MIC computed at the receiver MUST be computed over the reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.
+The MIC computed at the receiver MUST be computed over the fully reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.

 {{Fig-NoACKModeRcv}} shows an example of a corresponding state machine.